Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Introduction

-A weaker question is whether an integral homology sphere can arise as the boundary of an acyclic $4$--manifold?
-Note that a homology sphere that embeds in $\mathbb{R}^4$ necessarily bounds an acyclic manifold, and hence is homology cobordant to the $3$--sphere.
-Thus a homology cobordism invariant could help to find restrictions, and plenty of such powerful invariants has been developed.
+A weaker question is whether an integral homology sphere can arise as the boundary of an acyclic $4$--manifold.
+A manifold that has all its reduced homology trivial is called acyclic.
+So (rationally) acyclic 4-manifold is the same as (rational) homology ball.
+Note that an integral homology sphere that embeds in $\mathbb{R}^4$ necessarily bounds an integral homology ball, and hence is homology cobordant to the $3$--sphere.
+Thus a homology cobordism invariant could help to find restrictions, and plenty of such powerful invariants have been developed.
 For example, for odd $n$, $\Sigma(2,3,6n-1)$ and $\Sigma(2,3,6n+1)$ have non-vanishing Rokhlin invariant.
 For even $n$, $\Sigma(2,3,6n-1)$ has $R=1$, where $R$ is the invariant of Fintushel and Stern, \cite{FS:R}.
 Hence none of these families of homology spheres can arise as the boundary of an acyclic manifold.
 On the other hand, for $\Sigma(2,3,12k+1)$ all the known homology cobordism invariants vanish.
 Indeed, it is known that $\Sigma(2,3,13)$ \cite{AKi} and $\Sigma(2,3,25)$ \cite{Fickle} bound contractible manifolds of Mazur type.
-Motivated by the questions and progress mentioned above and view towards their symplectic analogue, we would like to consider some particular constructions of three manifolds bounding acyclic manifolds.
+Motivated by the questions and progress mentioned above and view towards their symplectic analogue, we would like to consider some particular constructions of $3$--manifolds bounding acyclic manifolds.

 Our first result is the following, which follows by adapting a method of Fickle.